Franchise meetings and how to lose franchisees.

 How to do it right

 One of my lovely clients Motor Republic always has a reserved parking spot outside the door.
 The offices are busy, clean and a warm welcome awaits.
 At Debonair Languages the offices are amazingly colourful and vibrant and Paul the MD takes pride in taking franchisees on the HQ tour.
-If you visit Coffee Blue you get a similar tour around the workshop, showroom and garage.
-You’ll meet a lot of passionate coffee and van professionals as you go round.
+If you visit any of our clients you get a similar tour around the workshop, office, showroom / garage.
+You’ll meet a lot of passionate professionals as you go round.
 Another has a potential franchisees name on a wall board welcoming them to the company.
 I often text franchisees to let them know where they can park before they arrive.

 Consider what the first encounter with your franchise is like.
 Take a cold hard look at your premises.
 Are you shooting yourself in the foot before you’ve already begun?